be_ixf;ym_202410 d_30; ct_300

 Definitions

 US Treasury Bond: A Treasury bond (T-Bond) is a marketable, fixed-interest U.S. government debt security with a maturity of more than 10 years.
 Treasury bonds make interest payments semi-annually, and the income received is only taxed at the federal level.
-Treasury bonds are known in the market as primarily risk-free; they are issued by the U.S. government with very little risk of default.
+Treasury bonds are known in the market as primarily risk-free; they are issued by the U.S. government and carry little risk of default.

-IG Corporate Bonds: Credit ratings provide a measure for comparing fixed-income securities, such as bonds, bills and notes.
+Investment Grade Corporate Bonds: Credit ratings provide a measure for comparing fixed-income securities, such as bonds, bills, and notes.
 Most companies are issued a rating based on their financial strength, future prospects and past history.
-Companies that have manageable levels of debt, good earnings potential and good records paying debt obligations will have good credit ratings.
+Companies that have manageable levels of debt, good earnings potential and good records paying debt obligations tend to have higher credit ratings.

 Investment grade refers to the quality of a company’s credit.
 In order to be considered an investment grade issue, the company must be rated at ‘BBB’ or higher by Standard and Poor’s or Moody’s.